mirik3001/CC-FCS-aeronautics-fix/README.md

 # CC:FCS aero fix
 - Work in progress!
 - CC:Tweaked Advanced fire control system for the Create: Big Cannons Minecraft mod.
-- schematic is there also
+- Schematic is there also
+- Aircraft(predicting) mode is still in progress

 Required Mods:
 - CC:Tweaked